Kayyo321/Coral/README.md

 ## How to run

 If you download the source code, and run Main.cpp, you can run the program as normal.
-Otherwise, you can download the exe from the releases page.
+You can also download the source code from the releases page, and get information on the latest release of Coral.

 ## How to use